andrew/ultimate-awesome/README.md

 - [web-stuff](https://github.com/spekulatius/web-stuff) - Web stuff I've discovered and liked.
 My public notes.
 - [Awesome-GithubProfile-README](https://github.com/suryachaitanya0/Awesome-GithubProfile-README) - 🚀 Your beginner GitHubProfile-README Guide.
 A guide to creating an awesome profile-README.
 - [awesome-sytac-training](https://github.com/sytac/awesome-sytac-training) - A list of the best training you can attend.
-- [awesome-dev-tools](https://github.com/t18n/awesome-dev-tools) - A curated list of awesome development tools and resources for software developers.
 - [awesome-saml](https://github.com/taiyeoguns/awesome-saml) - List of most things SAML.
 - [awesome-software-industry-books](https://github.com/talonx/awesome-software-industry-books) - A list of good books for and involving software developers and the software industry, and not limited to programming.
 - [awesome-vlms-strawberry](https://github.com/thomasvonwu/awesome-vlms-strawberry) - A collection of VLMs papers, blogs, and projects, with a focus on VLMs in Autonomous Driving and related reasoning techniques.
 - [awesome-python-data-visualization](https://github.com/tkoyama010/awesome-python-data-visualization) - 😎 list of awesome python data visualization.
 - [awesome-code-benchmark](https://github.com/tongye98/awesome-code-benchmark) - A comprehensive code domain benchmark review of LLM researches.
+- [awesome-ICA](https://github.com/tpl2go/awesome-ICA) - A list of resources related to Independent Component Analysis.
 - [awesome-local-job-boards](https://github.com/tradziej/awesome-local-job-boards) - A curated list of job boards by country.
 - [awesome-toolbox](https://github.com/upgundecha/awesome-toolbox) - A curated list of awesome tools for software development, testing, and productivity published on my Twitter handle. .
 - [awesome-self-supervised-speech-representation-learning](https://github.com/vectominist/awesome-self-supervised-speech-representation-learning) - A comprehensive list of awesome self-supervised speech representation learning papers.